yssource/rhai/README.md

 In the script above, if `my_decision` holds anything other than a boolean value, the script should have been terminated due to a type error.
-However, after optimization, the entire `if` statement is removed (because an access to `my_decision` produces no side effects), thus the script silently runs to completion without errors.
+However, after optimization, the entire `if` statement is removed (because an access to `my_decision` produces no side-effects), thus the script silently runs to completion without errors.

 Turning off optimizations
 -------------------------